 To be designated as core, an offering should have a fairly broad coverage and be lecture-style.
 The latter excludes individual instruction courses and seminar-

 Topics courses have syllabi that may change significantly from one offering to another.
-They can be taken multiple times for credit, although their use for the MS is limited.
+They can be taken multiple times for credit.

 The seminar courses offered by the CS Department are CS 900 and CS 915.
 Seminar courses can be taken multiple times for credit.